-She sent the message and stared at the Tech for awhile, holding its rectangular cold metal and glass in her hands.
+She sent the message and stared at the Tech awhile, holding its rectangular cold metal and glass shape in her hands.
 It brought her little comfort but much stress.
-She thought, as she kept staring at the luminescent, slightly pulsing light, If only I had a Mate who could contact me through Tech, I would never lay down this device.
+She thought, as she kept staring at the luminescent, slightly pulsing light, If I had a Mate who could contact me through Tech, I would never lay down this device.

-She slipped the Tech inside her red purse and swung her feet down to the cold tile floor.
+She slipped the Tech inside her purse and swung her feet down to the cold tile floor.
 Grabbing her warmest, fleece-lined robe, she stumbled toward the corner table to heat up water in an electric kettle.
 She opened a glass jar of coffee powder and stared at its enigma.

 Selah’s morning routine was quite predictable.
 She hydrated her face and hands with rose-based lotion, brushed her unruly hair, and pinned it down.
 She picked out a sensible green work shirt from the closet and buttoned it to just below her chin.
 She stepped into her black work pants, slipped her cold feet into warm boots, and grabbed her see-through carry bag.